We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Financial institutions protect your account in a couple of ways.
 You’ll need to have kept your account information private and must not have contributed to the loss to be eligible to claim for credit card fraud:

 - Anti-fraud programs.
-Banks, credit unions and credit card issuers all have teams to monitor your account for suspicious activity in real time.
-Your card can be blocked and any lost funds recovered.
+Banks, credit unions and credit card issuers all have teams and software to monitor your account for suspicious activity in real time.
+Your card can be blocked and any lost funds recovered with fraud protection guarantees.

 Instead of swiping or inserting your credit card at the checkout, you now have the following tap-and-go options:

-- PayPass and payWave.
+- Contactless card payments.
 Tap your card against the point of sale terminal to make purchases under $100 in seconds.
-Like all purchases, PayPass and payWave transactions are guaranteed by the card scheme (Visa, MasterCard or American Express).
+Like all purchases, contactless transactions are guaranteed by the card scheme (Visa, Mastercard or American Express).

 Rewards and frequent flyer programs